 Arteta questioned Guendouzi’s attitude, and he was shipped on loan to Hertha Berlin.
-He’s spent this season at Marseille and will make a move to Jorge Sampaoli’s team permanent this summer.
+He’s since been loaned and subsequently sold to Marseille.
 His career is seemingly back on track away from the Premier League.

 We’ve taken a closer look at the other four players that joined the Gunners alongside Guendouzi ahead of the 2018-19 campaign.

 In contrast to Guendouzi, the former Switzerland international arrived at the three-time Premier League winners in the twilight of an elite career.
 He was a key figure in a seven-year stay at Italian giants Juventus before falling behind in the pecking order.